CBS Names Legendary Producer Susan Zirinsky As Head Of News

 The legendary CBS News producer Susan Zirinsky will replace David Rhodes as the president of CBS News in March, the network announced Sunday evening.

-Rhodes' decision to step down follows a tenure of great change and great turmoil, marked by shifts in personnel and formats, along with bumpy ratings, and searing scandal.
+Rhodes' decision to step down follows a tenure of great change and great turmoil, marked by shifts in personnel and formats, along with bumpy ratings and searing scandal.

 "The world we cover is changing, how we cover it is changing, and it's the right time for me to make a change too," Rhodes wrote in a statement.

-Zirinsky, most recently the senior executive producer of the true crime-driven newsmagazine 48 Hours, will be the first woman to head CBS News.
+Zirinsky, most recently the senior executive producer of the true-crime-driven newsmagazine 48 Hours, will be the first woman to head CBS News.
 She has held significant roles at almost every element throughout the news division.
 She was a producer of CBS Evening News and has led the network's coverage of the White House.

 According to the network, Zirinsky has led several special reports, including coverage of the Tiananmen Square uprising in 1989.
 CBS was the only major television network to have a news crew broadcasting live from the Chinese crackdown on the anti-government protests.